Penn-Computer-Science/project-4-cifar-10-desguerra728-dotcom/README.md

 **What changes to your architecture helped performance?**
 - Increasing the dimensions of the Conv2D increased validation accuracy.
 - Increasing percent dropout generallly decreased the amount of overfit (but sometimes my graphs ended up oscillating).
-- - I needed to balance out the amount of dropout to the layer
+- - I needed to balance out the amount of dropout between too much and too little.

 **If you had more time, what improvements would you try next?**
 - Testing specifically with the sequence of the layers; changing the order (I mostly just changed the amount of layers and their settings).